prodionov/task02/readme.md

 One thing to consider is how to detect that the website has changed and that the scraping mechanism should be updated accordingly</p>

-3. <p>On scalability, there are things to consider: whether we want to hit a particular event frequently and spot that odds were changed.
+3. <p>On scalability, there are things to consider: whether we want to hit a particular event frequently and spot that odds were changed or collect information about large number of events.
 There are not that many horse racing events taking place simultaneously, so potentially it is the former we are after.
 It would be good to bypass the 'Accept cookies' button (there are suggestions online to use particular headers for that).
 Then we can scrape events in parallel.
 By and large it depends on business requirements.</p>

-4. <p>Things to improve: Error messages currently do not return status codes, more test coverage and load testing.</p>
+4. <p>Things to improve: Error messages currently do not return status codes, more test coverage, load testing and api automation testing are needed.</p>